Possible Ongoing Merger Discovered by Photometry and Spectroscopy in the Field of the Galaxy Cluster PLCK G165.7+67.0: Observations and Reductions

 \subsection{VLA and LOFAR}

 Karl G.~Jansky Very Large Array (VLA) 6 GHz imaging was acquired as part of a larger program (18A-399, PI: P. Kamieneski).
 Details of the image reductions will appear in an upcoming paper (Kamieneski et al.~2022, in preparation).
 Briefly, the G165 field was observed with C-band ($4-8$ GHz) with full polarization in a 3-hour track to improve $uv$-coverage, amounting to a total of 1.5 hours of on-source integration time.
 Baselines for this A-configuration observation ranged from 0.68 km to 36.4 km, resulting in a natural-weighted synthesized beam size of $0.65\arcsec \times 0.37\arcsec$ at a position angle of 72$^{\circ}$ and a maximum recoverable scale of $8.9\arcsec$.
 The sensitivity is measured to be 2.7 $\mu$Jy~beam$^{-1}$ across the approximately 4 GHz of effective bandwidth.
 Data calibration and reduction were performed with the Common Astronomy Software Applications (CASA) package \citep{McMullin2007}, and the VLA Calibration pipeline.
-The radio maps uncover two head-tail radio galaxies which are discussed in \S7.3.
+The radio maps uncover two head-tail radio galaxies which are discussed in \S8.2.

 Low Frequency Array (LOFAR) radio observations were acquired on 2016 March 22 through a single object request (PIs: Lehnert, Dole \& Frye), as part of the Two-meter Sky Survey \citep[LoTSS;][]{Shimwell2017,Shimwell2019}.
 The FITS image was delivered on 2019 February 19, following on-site calibration by the Default Preprocessing Pipeline \citep[DPPP;][]{vanDiepen2018}.
 These low-frequency (120$-$168~MHz) data have a typical angaular resolution of $\sim$6$^{\prime \prime}$ and a sensitivity of $\sim$100 $\mu$Jy~beam$^{-1}$.
 Large-scale radio emission is detected over a $\sim$500~kpc scale that potentially arises from radio jets and/or electrons which are re-energized as a consequence of large-scale turbulence.
-We refer to the discussion of the dynamical state of the cluster in \S7.3.